What level of pale are you?... chicken skin veiny blue pale or a creamy alabaster pale?

 Violet based: Violet is opposite to yellow on a colour wheel which means it neutralised those with yellowy olive undertones typically your type 4 and 5.
 A violet based on a type 1 or 2 can look too reddish and should be avoided.

 Chocolate based: A chocolate base colour is perfect for those already brown or olive toned or who brown easily and veins show off more of a green tone typically Type 4, 5 and type 6.
-A brown base can be used on Type 1 and 2 but it may through some pinky, red or even orange tones where as a more green base will naturalise the pink.
+A brown base can be used on Type 1 and 2 and this colour base is the most universal all rounder.

 There you go babes!
 Tan and Tone decoded, go forth and check the tan you use on the daily and maybe based on the info above its time to buy a new tan?